luoluobuli/WebGPU-MPM-based-Snow-Simulation/docs/implementation.md

 ```

 #### Grid update
 In this step, we'll apply forces to the grid cells based on their stored momentum and mass.
-If we already know what those forces $\mathbf f$ are, this step is easy: we just need to add the force to the momentum, since it turns out that $\dfrac{\mathrm d\mathbf p}{\mathrm dt} = \mathbf f$, which means we can Euler-integrate using:
+If we already know what those forces $\mathbf f$ are, this step is easy: we just need to add the force to the momentum, since it turns out that $\dfrac{\partial \mathbf p}{\partial t} = \mathbf f$, which means we can Euler-integrate using:

 $$\mathbf p_\text{next} := \mathbf p + \mathbf f \cdot \Delta t$$